Healthcare Sanction Checks: What They Are and Why They Matter

 Because they are not known to the recipient, there is little identifiable data on file for that physician to confirm a potential “hit.”
 However, should the check result in a “hit” against the List of Excluded Individuals and Entities (LEIE), payments related to that referral are questioned.

 The takeaway message is clear: screening referrals from physicians unknown to the hospital is not a good practice.
-Neither the OIG or CMS require such checking; organizations should avoid them and develop a policy establishing who should and should not be screened.
+Neither the OIG nor CMS requires such checking; organizations should avoid them and develop a policy establishing who should and should not be screened.

 Improve Your Sanction Screening Policies with Compliance Resource Center